Challenge

 Supporting Materials

-This section includes three student surveys that I designed, created, and administered as part of the Virtual Educator Program.
-Because the original surveys are in Spanish and lengthy, I have provided a separate summarized report in English that highlights the key findings.
-Together, these materials document participant feedback on course content, language development, teaching strategies, cultural workshops, and overall program impact—demonstrating evidence of both student learning and professional growth.
+This section includes three student surveys that I designed and administered as part of the Virtual Educator Program.
+Because the original surveys were conducted in Spanish and are extensive, I have provided a summarized English report highlighting key findings from 124 responses.
+Collectively, these materials capture participant feedback on course content, language development, teaching strategies, cultural workshops, and overall program impact, showing a 93–100% satisfaction rate and demonstrating clear evidence of both student learning and professional growth.